Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 6, more

 TE Dallas Goedert, Philadelphia Eagles, 0.5 anytime touchdowns - More (3.05x)

-Goedert has been hot of late.
-He has played in four games this season, registering at least one touchdown in each of the last three.
-In a 31-25 win over the Tampa Bay Buccaneers, he caught four passes for 37 yards and two touchdowns.
+Goedert has played in four games this season, scoring at least one touchdown in each of the last three.
+On Sept.
+28, he caught four passes for 37 yards and two touchdowns in a 31-25 win over the Tampa Bay Buccaneers.
 He had three catches for 19 yards and a score in Sunday's loss to Denver.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.64x: